Bell Hill

 Who Qualifies for Minnesota Utility Assistance?

 How do you know if you qualify for Minnesota Utility Assistance?
-You must live in Minnesota, be a renter or homeowner, and meet the program’s income thresholds based on your household size.
+You must live in Minnesota, be a renter or homeowner, and meet the program’s income thresholds based on your household size and medical services needs.

 For example, a family of four qualifies if total income is under $71,999, while a single-person household’s limit is $3,119.
 Limits rise to $8,459 for nine people.